 *The average mile times are calculated using the median function.
 Unlike the average, it considers the distribution between groups and better represents the "middle" pace.

 Please note that running a mile as fast as possible is not the ultimate goal.
 Training without injury is much more critical.
 These are just averages, and everyone's body is different—some people may run the distance faster or slower than these averages due to various factors.
-I encourage you to compare to yourself in the past and compete with your personal best time and speed.
+We encourage you to compare to yourself in the past and compete with your personal best time and speed.

 A beginner runner ties the laces of the Brooks running shoes.